syncfusion-content/maui-docs/MAUI/DigitalGauge/migration.md

 # Migrate from Xamarin.Forms SfDigitalGauge to .NET MAUI SfDigitalGauge

-To make the migration from the Xamarin `SfDigitalGauge` to the .NET MAUI `SfDigitalGauge` easier, most of the similar APIs from the Xamarin `SfDigitalGauge` were kept in the.NET MAUI `SfDigitalGauge`.
+To make the migration from the [Xamarin SfDigitalGauge](https://www.nuget.org/packages/Syncfusion.Xamarin.SfGauge) to the [.NET MAUI SfDigitalGauge](https://www.syncfusion.com/maui-controls/maui-digital-gauge) easier, most of the similar APIs from the [Xamarin SfDigitalGauge](https://www.nuget.org/packages/Syncfusion.Xamarin.SfGauge) were kept in the [.NET MAUI SfDigitalGauge](https://www.syncfusion.com/maui-controls/maui-digital-gauge).
 Also, the APIs has been restructured by considering various use cases and maintaining API consistency.
 Please find the difference in the following topics.

 ## Initialize control